BasharEmon/BasharEmon.github.io/_pages/about.md

 *High-Throughput MEMS Sensors
 I aim to design a sensor array system compatible with 96-well formats to enable automated force measurements for drug screening in patient-derived tissues.
 These platforms will feed into real-time clinical decision tools and customized treatment planning
 *Biohybrid Systems and Wearables
-My long-term vision includes implantable MEMS devices and biohybrid sensors using iPSC-derived muscle actuators, capable of monitoring real-time force and physiological cues in vivo — bringing mechanical insight directly into the clinic
+My long-term vision includes implantable MEMS devices and biohybrid sensors using iPSC-derived muscle actuators, capable of monitoring real-time force and physiological cues in vivo, bringing mechanical insight directly into the clinic.

 <img src="/images/Actin_dapi_3D_final.gif" alt="mechanotransduction" style="height: 450px;">